jimhigson/oboe.js/writing/main/3_Background.md

 construct an 'containing' expression.
 CSS4 allows this in a way that is likely to become familiar to web developers over the next five years or so.

+More applicable to JSON because doesn't have to distinguish between text children and attributes.

 Browser XML Http Request (XHR)
 ------------------------------